 I was installing barnwood in a customers new & very custom garage.
 When I started the run from the inside corner, away from the last run on the adjacent wall, I never checked the first pieces for plumb.
 I proceeded to keep running all of the boards I had cut, slammed right up against the out of plumb starter boards.
 Then I packed up my tools, cleaned up the job site, and as I was walking out the door I noticed how out of plumb the barnwood was on the wall I had just installed.
 Instead of unpacking my tools and fixing it, I decided I really wanted to get home and would do it the next day.
 Like I said, dumb mistake.
 I knew the customer was very particular, and would be inspecting my work when I left, and I still didn’t fix it right then and there.
 The picture above is a screenshot of the text I received the next morning from the Project Manager.

 Why I am I telling this story on my business website?
 First off all because it’s more than just a business website.
 Carpentry is not just my job, it’s a lifestyle for me, and this website is both personally and professionally motivated.
 It’s part of my journey… and on this journey I’ll make more mistakes.
 But I don’t ever want to make this one again.
 I’m not saying I haven’t made it before, but that doesn’t matter.
 What matters is this time something resonated with me and I started to get angry with myself.
-As that’s counterproductive, I decided instead to share my mistake with the internet world, in hopes of helping others to realize that even the pros make dumb mistakes, and the most important things are to realize it, fix it, learn from it.
+As that’s counterproductive, I decided instead to share my mistake with the world, in hopes of helping others to realize that even the pros make dumb mistakes, and the most important things are to realize it, fix it and learn from it.

 I went back right away after receiving the text, admitted to the project manager it was work not up to our standard, carefully removed the out of plumb boards from the wall, and moved forward.